 We live in a world that is dominated by idolatry; with many worshiping gods made with men's hands.
 I personally witnessed such worship while visiting foreign lands in the military.
 The apostle Paul attempted to set the record straight when he was in Athens; his spirit being provoked within, when he saw the city given over to idolatry (Acts 17:16).

-Some mocked; and others said, we will hear you again of this matter.
-But certain men joined to Paul and believed (Acts 17:32-34).
-Being an Overcomer begins with belief; of walking away from sin and degradation of this world, into the marvelous light of the Gospel of Christ (1 Peter 2:9)!
+Some mocked; others said we will hear again of this matter, but certain men joined to Paul and believed (Acts 17:32-34).
+Being an Overcomer begins with belief; of walking away from sin and degradation of this world, into the marvelous light of the Gospel of Christ (1 Peter 2:9).

-Manna in the Old Testament; for the Israelites in the wilderness represented sustenance and life.
+Manna mentioned in the Old Testament, to the Israelites, was sustenance and life.
 Now Christ is sufficient for all the believer's needs.
 The white stone and its new name symbolizes acceptance with approval by God.

-A Bible commentary noted: The one who has genuine faith in Christ has the righteousness of Christ accounted to him through the redeeming blood of the Lamb.
+A Bible commentary noted: The one who has genuine faith in Christ has the righteousness of Christ accounted to him through the redeeming blood of the Lamb (or Christ).
 The promise not to blot out his name out of the book of life is an assurance of the eternal security of of the true believer.

 Scripture gives an added assurance to the the believer in Christ: You are of God and have overcome them (Satan and the evilness of man): because greater is he that is in you (that of God's Spirit), than he that is in the world (1 John 4:4)!